Nexianz/NewHype/README.md

 # Hypebot
-## Made by EpicShardGaming and MMGamer
+## Made by EpicShardGaming, Nexianz and MMGamer